statisticalbiotechnology/dsbook/dsbook/supervised/supervisedML.md

 pr_bool = (brca_clin.loc["PR"] == True)
 ```

 We then select the most differential genes.
-The procedure selecting such genes will hopefully be more cleare after the statistics part of this course
+The procedure selecting such genes will hopefully be more clear after the statistics part of this course

 ```{code-cell} ipython3
 def get_significance_two_groups(row):